A good rooster is like gold – seriously.

 I’ve heard many stories of chicken owners who keep roosters as pets, and they enjoy a mutual friendship, and the rooster enjoys being a lap pet.

-Every so often you will get a mean one, such as one that attacks people or other chickens.
+Every so often you will get a mean one with aggression issues, such as one that attacks people or other chickens.
+Bullying seems to be the goal of some roosters, but that’s more rare than not.

-We had one rooster on the farm who would attack any other chicken in sight – we had to keep him isolated, and since he had no real use (we couldn’t breed him or keep him with the other chickens at all, and he wasn’t a pet type rooster), he was removed from the farm.
+We had one rooster on the farm who would attack any other chicken in sight, new hens and old, familiar hens alike – we had to keep him isolated from the rest of the flock, and since he had no real use (we couldn’t breed him or keep him with the other chickens at all, and he wasn’t a pet type rooster), he was eventually removed from the farm.

 We had another rooster that was overly rough with the hens when mating, and several ended up with deep wounds on their sides.
 One even had to be put down.